-Industry sectors that are holding up well include Government, health and aged care, e-commerce, FMCG and logistical services sectors.
+Industry sectors that are performing well include Government, health, finance, aged care, e-commerce, FMCG and logistical services sectors.

-Industry sectors that continue to struggle include travel, entertainment, gaming, leisure, advertising and administration.
+Industry sectors that continue to struggle include travel, entertainment, leisure, advertising and administration.
 With restrictions slowly lifting we remain optimistic that we will see these areas also improve over the coming months.

 We will look to update this guide on a monthly basis with any salary fluctuations we are seeing in the Sydney market.